 A Danish-Norwegian queen whose brief regency during a national crisis proved her capable leadership, overshadowed by her husband's scandalous personal life.

-Louise of Mecklenburg-Güstrow became queen of Denmark and Norway through a strategic marriage to Frederick IV, a union more about duty than affection.
-Her husband's very public affairs and subsequent bigamous marriages cast a long shadow over her courtly existence.
-Yet, history remembers her not for scandal, but for steadfastness.
-In 1708, as the Great Northern War raged and a devastating plague swept Copenhagen, Frederick departed for Italy.
+Louise of Mecklenburg-Güstrow became queen of Denmark and Norway through a strategic marriage to Frederick IV in 1699.
+The union was more duty than affection, and her husband's public affairs and bigamous marriages shadowed her courtly existence.
+In 1708, as the Great Northern War raged and plague swept Copenhagen, Frederick departed for Italy.
 Louise was appointed regent.
-For over a year, she governed a kingdom under immense strain, demonstrating a calm and competent administrative hand.
-Her reign was otherwise marked by piety and patronage of the arts, but that period of solitary rule stands as a testament to her resilience in a role that offered little personal happiness.
+For over a year she governed a kingdom under immense strain, demonstrating calm and competent administration.
+Her reign was marked by piety and patronage of the arts.
+That period of solitary rule showed her resilience in a role that offered little personal happiness.

 The biggest hits of 1667